andrewhall1124/startup/README.md

 # Notes from simon login project

 At this point there is so much going on in my Simon Project that I don't really understand every line of code, but I think when I finish my startup project it will make more sense.

+# Notes from simon web-socket project

+Web-socket proved fairly simple, and I enjoyed learning how this key technology is so important for user to user communication.